bilgino/angularforddd/README.md

 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) contains related data such as customers, products or addresses, then how do we update the address of the order?
 Either we invoke a business method of the order aggregate like `Order.updateDeliveryAddress(newAddress)` in the application service and consequently process an HTTP update: `PUT: /orders/id : { order:{ ... } }`, or we break out and use a dedicated REST call: `PUT: order/id/address/ : {address:{}}`.
 The second approach may contradict the fundamental idea of an aggregate to avoid revealing its internal state!
+It's not necessary anymore to the server-side to provide REST URIs to related sub resources like `order/id/addresses/` etc.

 Navigating a resource model and its relationships or complying to use case specific aggregations of resources can have a big impact on the frontend design system!
 <br/>